 Loan amounts available for a residential bridge loan can range from a relatively small amount of $20,000 to a jumbo bridge loan in the millions of dollars.
 The borrower may sell the property or arrange other long-term financing in order to pay off the bridge loan.

 An example of a traditional bridge loan would be when an investor owns a property and wishes to purchase a new property.
 The investor doesn’t have sufficient funds to purchase the new property but needs to secure the new property before selling the existing property.
 The investor is able to use bridge loan financing to borrower against the property they already own to raise funds for the purchase of the new property.

 Once the new property is purchased, the investor can sell their original property and pay off the bridge loan.
 The bridge loan “bridges the gap” between the purchase of the new property and the sale of the existing property.

 Bridge loans are available for various types of property such as:

 - Owner occupied or investment

-North Coast Financial is an experienced hard money bridge loan lender.
-Contact us now to see how we can help you with your real estate financing needs.
+North Coast Financial is an experienced California bridge loan lender able to fund bridge loans in Los Angeles, San Francisco Bay Area, Sacramento, Orange County, Riverside, Ventura, San Bernardino, San Jose, San Diego, and many other areas and counties in California.
+Contact us now to see how we can help with your bridge loan financing needs.